Initiatives to Prevent Environmental Pollution

 The Kyocera Group has established autonomous environmental management standards for each site that are stricter than statutory and public regulations on emissions, wastewater, soil, groundwater and other areas of concern.
 We take periodic environmental measurements to ensure thorough compliance.

-In FY 2020, the Kyocera Group received two complaints regarding environmental laws, regulations, and administrative guidance, and five complaints about noise and vibration, all of which have been promptly corrected and addressed.
+In FY 2023, the Kyocera Group received 2 complaints regarding environmental laws, regulations, and administrative guidance, and 3 complaints about noise, all of which have been promptly corrected and addressed.

 Number of violations of laws and regulations*